Collin County, Texas: Politics

 Like most suburban Texas counties, Collin County has consistently supported Republican candidates in presidential and congressional elections since the 1960s.
 The last Democrat to win the county was native Texan Lyndon Johnson in 1964.
+The county gave over 80% of the vote to Ronald Reagan in 1984.

+The county's Republican lean has decreased over the decades.
+Democrat Barack Obama won over 30% of the vote in both of his elections.
 By the 2020s, Collin County had become considered competitive in national elections due to demographic and voting trends, though it remains Republican-leaning.
 In down-ballot races, Republicans hold all of the county-level offices and all but one of the county's seats in the state legislature.

 Despite its Republican lean, Collin County has trended leftward, as Joe Biden managed to win 46.9% of the vote share (compared to Donald Trump's 51.3%) in the 2020 presidential election, the best result for a Democrat since 1964.
 Many other suburban Texas counties, including neighboring Denton and Tarrant Counties, as well as those around Houston and Austin, showed similar swings between 2016 and 2020.
 However, in 2024 many of these swung back toward Trump, though Trump carried Collin County by a somewhat smaller margin than in 2016.
 Democrat Kamala Harris still managed to receive over 40% of the vote in 2024, with the county voting to the left of the state.